What is Making Tax Digital for Income Tax?

 How often will affected businesses have to send digital updates and what will they include?

-Under MTD for ITSA, instead of sending a Self Assessment tax return to HMRC once a year, business owners and landlords will submit quarterly summary updates of their income and expenditure, followed by a final declaration at the end of the year.
+Under MTD for Income Tax, instead of sending a Self Assessment tax return to HMRC once a year, business owners and landlords will submit quarterly summary updates of their income and expenditure, followed by a final declaration at the end of the year.

 Quarterly summaries will include details of the income and expenses for each self-employment and property business during each quarterly period.
 The standard quarterly periods in each tax year are: